eric-lindau/PSX-Smart-Interface/README.md

 # Aerowinx PSX Smart Interface
 An add-on for Aerowinx PSX that combines inputs from multi-pilot setups that are not mechanically linked.

 This add-on allows a user to differentiate hardware components as either "Captain" or "First Officer" controls, combining inputs logically while interfacing with the main PSX server.
-This allows setups without mechanically synchronized pilot and co-pilot controls to operate logically.
+This allows physical setups without mechanically synchronized pilot and co-pilot controls to operate logically.

 ## Usage
 **Note:** This software is an add-on for [*Aerowinx PSX*](http://www.aerowinx.com/).
 PSX is required and should be running for this add-on to operate properly.